Collection and use of personal information

 What personal information do we collect and hold?

-any information relating to you that you provide to us directly through our websites or indirectly through use of our websites and any other information we consider necessary to your situation.
-If you have invested in a managed investment scheme, we are required to collect additional personal and sensitive information under the Income Tax Assessment Act and Anti Money Laundering and Counter Terrorism Financing (AML/CTF) Act.
+If you have invested in a managed investment scheme, we are required to collect additional personal and sensitive information under the Income Tax Assessment Act 1997 (Cth) and Anti Money Laundering and Counter Terrorism Financing Act 2006 (Cth) (“AML/CTF Act”).

 How do we collect your personal information?

 In some situations, we may collect information about you from third parties such as your legal or personal representative, your financial adviser, or publicly available sources of information.
-We will only collect your information from third parties when we reasonably believe that you have consented to these sources collecting and disclosing the information.
+Where necessary, we will only collect your information from third parties with your consent and use it for the purpose we told you that we collected it.

 What happens if we can’t collect your personal information?

-In line with modern business practices and to assist you with your requirements we may disclose your personal information to the organisations/persons described below.
+In line with modern business practices and to assist you with your requirements we may disclose your personal information to:

 Direct marketing materials

-We may send you direct marketing, communications and information about our products and services that we consider may be of interest to you.
+With your express consent, we may send you direct marketing, communications and information about our products and services that we consider may be of interest to you.
 These communications may be sent in various forms, including mail, SMS and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth).
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.
 You may opt-out of receiving marketing communications from us by contacting us (see the details below) and we will then ensure that your name is removed from our mailing list.
-Protecting your personal information and keeping it accurate and up-to-date

 We will also take reasonable steps to make sure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
-If you believe your personal information is not accurate, complete, or up to date, please contact us.
+If you believe your personal information is not accurate, complete, or up to date, please contact us at the details below.